sdaitzman/sam.daitzman.com/blog/Open 3D Printer Firmware Config.md

 Of course, the software makes as large a difference as the hardware.
 With some careful configuration tweaks, I've made the printer significantly more useful.

-- Enabling the BLTouch, which required patching the board support files to correct the pinout of the E3 DIP
+- Enabling the [BLTouch](https://www.antclabs.com/bltouch), which required patching the board support files to correct the pinout of the E3 DIP
-- Switching to sensorless homing, and optimizing the homing procedure to reduce strain on the timing belts (including tuning the homing sensitivity)
+- Switching to no-endstop homing (using the upgraded steppers' stall detection), and optimizing the homing procedure to reduce strain on the timing belts but run faster (including tuning the homing sensitivity)
 - Patching the build configuration to use the hidden extra 256k of flash storage on the SKR Mini E3 DIP
 - Switching to software PWM to reduce fan noise
 - Switching to an improved Z-leveling interface, which greatly simplifies bed leveling